majick/entry/README.md

 - `session`, fires when a new session is created (`Content` is the session `User-Agent` header)
 - `view_paste`, fires when a paste is viewed (`Content` is the paste CustomURL and the session ID of the viewer)
     - A "Views" counter is added to pastes when this event is enabled
+- `comment`, fires when somebody leaves a comment on the paste (`Content` is the paste the comment was left on, followed by the CustomURL of the comment)
 - `generic`, random events (most likely never used)

 An example that doesn't clear logs on restart and has all events enabled looks like this: